AndrewBarrett182/DevOps-Practical-Project/README.md

 - Service #4

   This is the service that creates an object depending on the results of services #2 and #3.
 The prize determination for the draw is determined here.

-- Different Implementations

-  Two different implementations were created for the services one of which include more numbers that can be drawn from therefore having increased prize winnings due to the lower odds of getting a match.
-Also, this second implementation includes showing 10 instances within the database at a time rather than 5 in the first implementation as well as a background colour change.
-This is so that the rolling update of the application can be seen clearly to the user.

 ## Architecture